smr-monitoring/MRNE395-2025FA/docs/03-exercises.md

 # Exercises {-}

-Application exercises will typically be posted and completed in Posit Cloud.
-However, they will also be linked here so that they are compiled in one place and so you know to look for them in Posit Cloud if you miss class.
+Application exercises will be posted and completed in Posit Cloud.
+If the class schedule indicates that we worked on a particular exercise, you can find it posted as an "assignment" in the class Posit Cloud workspace.
+If you miss class, I will not check whether you complete these, but they are a good place to start to catch up on what you missed.

-<i class="fa fa-github"></i> Solutions will be available in the [exercises repo](https://github.com/ENST222/exercises)
+<i class="fa fa-github"></i> Solutions, if applicable, will be available to view in the [exercises repo](https://github.com/ENST222/exercises)